janogonzalez/janogonzalez.github.io/_posts/2013-11-19-why-i-use-vim.markdown

 So, should every programmer use Vim because is the one and true text editor?
 **No!** Should every programmer try Vim to see if it's the best tool for their job? **Yes!** Tools are merely tools, what's really important is what we do with them.
-There _best tool_ doesn't exist, what exists is the best tool for _you_ to do _some job_.
+The _best tool_ doesn't exist, what exists is the best tool for _you_ to do _some job_.

 In fact, even when I want to learn the 99% of the things I still don't know how